Carpet-DeFi/carpet-defi-docs/docs/index.md

 # Introduction to Carpet DeFi

-Carpet DeFi is a value protocol, combining aspects of 2 different protocol tokenomics together: [WAND Investments' number-go-up technology](https://medium.com/coinmonks/wand-investments-whitepaper-reconciling-safety-sustainability-and-rewards-in-defi-ba20d96213) and Titano's rebasing. **Your holdings will always rise in value** _(unless something ridiculous happens)_
+Carpet DeFi is a value protocol, loosely based on [WAND Investments' number-go-up technology](https://medium.com/coinmonks/wand-investments-whitepaper-reconciling-safety-sustainability-and-rewards-in-defi-ba20d96213). **Your CARPETs will always rise in value** _(unless something ridiculous happens)_

 :::info

 This is called the Positive Value Invariant!
-Adjusted for rebasing, your CARPET holdings will always grow in value.
+Your CARPET holdings will always grow in value over time, the price at one moment is always greater or equal to any price in any other previous point in time.

 :::